-MEDIOCRE DESCRIPTION.
 It’s the second thing potential readers will see after inspecting the cover.
-Meaning that your book’s description is your second chance to gain people’s attention and you better don’t screw that.
-Actually, even if you have an amazing front cover design, it doesn’t guarantee that your book will be bought.
-If the description is average and not catchy, nobody will want to open the first page.
+This means that your book’s description is your second chance to gain people’s attention and you better not screw that up.
+Of course, an amazing front cover design alone doesn’t guarantee that your book will sell.
+If the description is uninteresting nobody will want to open the first page.
 In order to do it right, you could use theseÂ three key guidelines:

-- Reel in readers with an irresistible hook;
+- Reel readers in with an irresistible hook;

 - Use keywords relevant to your target audience;

 - Clearly demonstrate what theyâ€™ll get out of the reading experience.

 Of course, any writer wants to be rewarded for his work and you are no exception.
 But there is one truth we all have to admit: life is hard and so is publishing.
 When you’re not an established author, you can’t expect people to buy your book for the same price as that of a renowned author or a popular celebrity.
 Therefore, start your writing career step by step and avoidÂ pricing yourself out of the market.
 It’s better to get less profit than none at all.

 Publishers may have specific formatting requirements, which you will need to meet to work with them.
 Also,Â formatting your manuscript cleanly and simply ensures that readers enjoy a seamless experience, so be mindful of fundamentals like paragraph, section breaks and line spacing.
 Otherwise, messy formatting will most likely lead you to be known as unprofessional writer who doesn’t respect his readers, and put off publishers and editors from working with you.